 What is Walras’ Law?

-Walras’ Law states that if all but one market in an economy are in equilibrium, the final market must also be in equilibrium.
+Walras’ Law states that if all but one market in an economy is in equilibrium, the final market must also be in equilibrium.
 It highlights the interconnectedness of markets and suggests that surpluses or shortages in one market must be offset by imbalances in other markets.

 What is the Arrow-Debreu model of general equilibrium?